Who should buy the Nike Air Force 1 Low

 Celebrities that donned the AF1

-With such massive success, the Nike Air Force 1 low top has inevitably landed on the A-list’s radar and eventually their feet.
+The Nike Air Force 1 low top has inevitably landed on the A-list’s radar and eventually their feet with such massive success.
 Nelly, an American rapper, even made a song to pay tribute to these iconic sneakers called ‘Air Force Ones.’

 Some of the personalities spotted rocking a pair are musicians Jay Z, Fabulous, A$AP Rocky, Fat Joe, Drake, Busta Rhymes, SZA, and Dr. Dre, actors Mark Wahlberg and Chloe Moretz, model Kate Moss, Bella Hadid, and Oliver Cheshire, and athletes Tony Parker, Lebron James, Floyd Mayweather Jr., and Allen Iverson.

 Throughout the Nike Air Force 1 Low's existence, it has been available in men's and women's designs.
 As of 2015, the sneaker was said to be released in over 2,000 iterations – a feat no other sneaker has done since.

 Color variations include red crush/sail, black/sail, moon particle/neutral indigo/white/university red.
 It also appears in medium olive/khaki/velvet brown/white, blue void, yellow ochre, total orange, medium olive/sail.
 Other variations include ashen slate/sail, baroque brown/army olive/medium olive, and team red.